Samuel De Champlain Bridge - Frequently Asked Questions

 Did the Government of Canada expropriate homes to make way for this project?

-To allow for the construction of the new Champlain Bridge Corridor, the Government of Canada had to acquire 14 residential (9 single-family dwellings, 1 triplex and 1 building comprised of 4 condos), commercial and public properties.
+To allow for the construction of the Samuel De Champlain Bridge Corridor, the Government of Canada had to acquire 14 residential (9 single-family dwellings, 1 triplex and 1 building comprised of 4 condos), commercial and public properties.
 All the residential properties were acquired through mutual agreements, and not expropriation.
 Everyone affected have found new homes and the properties, located on Rue May in Verdun, were demolished in November 2015 to allow for work to begin on the widening of autoroute 15.

 How much will the corridor project cost and how will you pay for it?

 On June 19, 2015, the Government of Canada announced that the total cost of the project would be $4.239 billion.

 From this amount, the project agreement between the Government of Canada and the Signature on the St. Lawrence Group, valued at $3.977 billion, covers the construction period, which will end in fall 2019, as well as a 30-year operation period.

 The project agreement includes the design, construction, financing, operation, maintenance and rehabilitation of the corridor, which includes the Samuel De Champlain Bridge, the new île-des-Sœurs Bridge and the reconstruction and widening of the federal portion of Highway 15.